 - Cork’s Place empowers children, teens and families to lead productive lives.

-- Age-appropriate groups are staffed by professional grief counselors and trained volunteer facilitators.
+- Age-appropriate groups are staffed by grief specialists and trained volunteer facilitators.

-- Parents and caregivers can participate in adult group sessions focused on their own grief process while learning how to support their children.
+- Parents and caregivers can participate in adult group sessions focused on their own grief process while learning how to better understand and support their children.